-Our shareholders are not entitled to cumulative voting rights.
-Consequently, the election of directors and all other matters requiring shareholder approval will be decided by majority vote.
-The directors and officers of Propanc beneficially own approximately 15.7% of our outstanding Common Stock.
-In addition, our Chief Executive Officer owns all of our Preferred Stock, which entitles him, as a holder of Series A Preferred Stock, to vote on all matters submitted or required to be submitted to a vote of the shareholders, except election and removal of directors, and each share entitles him to five hundred votes per share of Series A Preferred Stock, and as a holder of Series B Preferred Stock, to voting power equivalent of the number of votes equal to the total number of Common Stock outstanding as of the record date for the determination of stockholders entitled to vote at each meeting of stockholders of the Company and entitled to vote on all matters submitted or required to be submitted to a vote of the stockholders of the Company.
-Due to such significant ownership position held by our insiders, new investors may not be able to effect a change in our business or management, and therefore, shareholders would have no recourse as a result of decisions made by management.
+Our stockholders are not entitled to cumulative voting rights.
+Consequently, the election of directors and all other matters requiring stockholder approval will be decided by majority vote.
+The directors and officers of Propanc beneficially own approximately 14.1% of our outstanding Common Stock.
+In addition, our chief executive officer owns all of our Preferred Stock, which entitles him, as a holder of Series A Preferred Stock, to vote on all matters submitted or required to be submitted to a vote of the stockholders, except election and removal of directors, and each share entitles him to five hundred votes per share of Series A Preferred Stock, and as a holder of Series B Preferred Stock, to voting power equivalent of the number of votes equal to the total number of shares of Common Stock outstanding as of the record date for the determination of stockholders entitled to vote at each meeting of stockholders of the Company and entitled to vote on all matters submitted to a vote of the stockholders of the Company and entitled to vote on all matters submitted to a vote of the stockholders of the Company.
+Due to such significant ownership position held by our insiders, new investors may not be able to affect a change in our business or management, and therefore, stockholders would have no recourse as a result of decisions made by management.